Feliperojas2601/Feliperojas2601/README.md

 - 👋 Hi, I’m @Feliperojas2601.
-- 👀 I’m interested in Software Architecture, Web Development, MSA and Backend.
+- 👀 I’m interested in Software Engineering, Software Architecture, Web Development, MSA and Backend.
 - 🌱 I’m currently learning Astro.
 - 💞️ I’m looking to collaborate on projects with original ideas.
 - 📫 How to reach me: my institutional email.